WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: WiFo-M Framework: Sensing Processing, Feature Extraction, and Pre-training

 \textit{(1) Absence of Inherent Cross-Modal Data Pairing:} A fundamental premise for CL is the availability of aligned positive sample pairs across modalities.
 In wireless communication scenarios, however, a single sensing frame captures elements like vehicles and buildings can correspond to multiple potential receivers.
 Consequently, the first challenge lies in disentangling and constructing matching CSI positive pairs for different receivers from the same set of sensory data.

-\textit{(2) Temporal Misalignment Due to Heterogeneous Sampling Rates:} Wireless channels vary every few milliseconds, whereas intelligent network entities can only observe the surrounding environment at low frame rates (e.g., $10$-$20$ Hz).
-That is, most PHY actions lack concurrent environmental observations during execution.
+\textit{(2) Temporal Misalignment Due to Heterogeneous Sampling Rates:} Wireless channels vary every few milliseconds, whereas intelligent network entities can only observe the surrounding environment at low frame rates (e.g., $10$-$20$ Hz). {Notably, this critical physical reality has been largely ignored by prevailing sensing-aided PHY research, which often unrealistically assumes perfect temporal alignment \cite{TCCN_CP,TCCN_CE,CLN,MMFF,ICC}.} Therefore, most PHY actions lack concurrent environmental observations during execution.
 Therefore, WiFo-M$^2$ cannot simply rely on aligning sensory frames with coincident CSI samples.
 Instead, it has to effectively ``fill in” the missing environmental context at the communication system's operational tempo.

-\textit{(3) Effective Multi-modal Data Augmentation Technique:} Data augmentation is crucial for generating diverse, semantic-preserving views to learn robust representations.
+{\textit{(3) Extracting Modality-Invariant Features under Data Limitation:} Data augmentation is crucial for generating diverse, semantic-preserving views to learn robust representations.
 However, crafting augmentation strategies for complex, unstructured modalities like LiDAR point clouds is non-trivial.
-Simple point dropout or perturbation can easily corrupt geometric relationships, undermining the consistency required for CL.
-Effective augmentation methods should be developed to maintain the data's fundamental spatial and semantic structure to ensure the generated views remain valid positive samples.
+Beyond simply expanding the training volume, the fundamental challenge is to design controlled perturbations that force the network to discard environmental details irrelevant to signal propagation and explicitly learn the underlying channel-aware common structures, ensuring the generated views remain valid positive samples for contrastive learning.}